Featured Boone Historical Person

-After relaying her urgent information, Kate found the strength and determination to lead a rescue party back across the bridge to the place where the survivors were clinging to life, and the two men who were still alive were saved.
+After relaying her urgent information, Kate found the strength and determination to lead a rescue party back across the same dangerous bridge to the place where the survivors were clinging to life, and the two men who were still alive were saved.

 Featured Boone Historical Place